MathCouple/betsson_group/README.md

 - **Requirements**: Python 3.9+ and Jupyter Notebook.
 - **Use a virtual environment**: `python -m venv .venv`
-- **Installation**: Run `pip install -r requirements_xxx.txt`.
+- **Installation**: Run `pip install -r requirements.txt`.
 The requirements file includes two sets of dependencies: one specifically for the Jupyter Notebook (.ipynb) and another for the Python-based script.
 This separation ensures that the notebook's additional dependencies are only installed if you plan to use it, keeping the main script lightweight and efficient.
 - **Create and fill a file called '.env' in the root directory of this project.
 Fill it with the following environment variables**:
   ```bash
     MSSQL_WAREHOUSE_URL="mssql+pyodbc://<username>:<password>@<host>/<database>?driver=ODBC+Driver+17+for+SQL+Server&trusted_connection=yes"